Azure/AppService/_posts/2022-11-24-Advanced-access-restriction-scenarios-in-Azure-App-Service..md

 az resource update --resource-group $ResourceGroupName --name $WebAppName --resource-type "Microsoft.Web/sites" --set properties.siteConfig.ipSecurityRestrictionsDefaultAction=Deny
 ```

-**Check if your app is blocked by network restriction**
+**Check if your app is blocked by network restrictions**

-Use your browser or *curl* command to check if your app is blocked by network restriction
+Use your browser or *curl* command to check if your app is blocked by network restrictions.

 ```bash
 curl https://$URLofYourWebsite